 How to Choose an AI Agent Platform

-The right platform depends on three factors: your existing infrastructure, your team’s technical depth, and your primary use case.
+The right platform depends on three factors: your existing infrastructure, your team’s technical depth, and the workflow you are trying to improve.

 Factor 1: Where You Already Live